OneDrive/onedrive-api-docs/docs/rest-api/resources/project_rome_overview.md

 # Use the Microsoft Graph API to work with Project Rome

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 [Project Rome](https://developer.microsoft.com/en-us/windows/project-rome) is a Microsoft initiative to build a cross-device experiences platform.
 Project Rome enables an app on a local client or service to interact with apps and services on a remote host when the user signs in with the same Microsoft account that they use to sign in on the client device.
 This allows you to program cross-device and cross-platform experiences that are centered around user tasks rather than devices.

-A key component is exposed via Microsoft Graph to enable these experiences: activities.
+Two key components are exposed via Microsoft Graph to enable these experiences: devices and activities.

 ## Activities